Kristofir/chriswan.me/_posts/2016-4-8-hackathon-spec.md

 ---
 layout: project
-title: Hackathon Schedule Banner
+title: Hackathon Banner Concept
-description: Speculative design
+description: Must a banner be a lifeless placard?
+An events schedule banner for a hackathon provides opportunities for interaction.
-height: 30rem;
+height: 25rem;
 coverColor: rgb(195, 0, 117);
 coverURL: hackingedu-cover.png
 ---